 A full list of named perils covered include artificial electrical current, damage from an aircraft or vehicle, explosions, falling objects, fire, freezing, hail, lightning, riots or civil commotion, smoke, theft, vandalism, water damage from plumbing or HVAC overflow, water heater damage, weight of snow or ice and windstorms.

-Condo insurance (HO-6) covers the structure of the condo itself, the items inside and the owner’s personal liability.
+Condo insurance (HO-6) covers limited parts of the structure of the condo, the items inside and the owner’s personal liability.
 Condo insurance’s named peril policy covers common events such as damage from an aircraft or vehicle, explosions, fire, hail, lightning, riots or civil commotion, smoke, theft, vandalism and windstorms.

 A mobile home (HO-7) policy offers a very similar level of coverage as the special form (HO-3), but for mobile homes instead of standalone houses.
 Mobile home insurance includes an open peril policy for the structure of RVs, mobile homes and trailers.